umanlp/FairArgumentativeLM/README.md

 - **prepare_aq_dataframes.py**
     - This script prepares the datasets used to train and test the models on the downstream task of argument quality prediction.
 - **argument_quality_prediction.py**
-    - This script is based on the *run_glue.py* script of the Adapter Hu, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/text-classification).
+    - This script is based on the *run_glue.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/text-classification).
 It is used to train a regression adapter on top of a language adapter to predict the argument quality of a text as a value between [0,1].
 - **argument_quality_prediction_fusion.py**
-    - This script is based on the *run_glue.py* script of the Adapter Hu, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/text-classification).
+    - This script is based on the *run_glue.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/text-classification).
 It is used to train a regression adapter on top of a fused layer consisting of two language adapters in this case the argumentative and debiased adapters to predict the argument quality of a text as a value between [0,1].
 - **argument_quality_prediction_stacking.py**
-    - This script is based on the *run_glue.py* script of the Adapter Hu, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/text-classification).
+    - This script is based on the *run_glue.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/text-classification).
 It is used to train a regression adapter on top of two stacked language adapters (argumentative & debiased) to predict the argument quality of a text as a value between [0,1].
 - **hyperparameter_evaluation.py**
     - This script is used to access all evaluation files of the argument quality training and return the hyperparameters of the best run.
 - **calculate_average_result.py**
     - This script is used to calculate the mean result of the runs using different initial seeds, as well as the confidence interval of the mean result.

+A brief description of the files in code/utils is:

+- **helper_functions.py**
+    - This script contains helper functions that are used multiple times in different other scripts related to this paper.
+It contains e.g., a function that creates the anti-sterotypically biased sentences based on the stereotypical biased sentences of the ABBA test set.

+- **target_terms.py**
+    - This script contains functions that return the target and attribute terms as arrays, which are used as vocabulary to identify stereotypically biased sentences for the two evaluated bias types.

 ### Shell Files